mnamysl/nat-acl2021/README.md

 # Empirical Error Modeling Improves Robustness of Noisy Neural Sequence Labeling

-This repository contains the code and the data from the paper: "**Empirical Error Modeling Improves Robustness of Noisy Neural Sequence Labeling**" that was accepted to appear in Findings of [ACL 2021](https://2021.aclweb.org/).
+This repository contains the code and the data from the paper: [**Empirical Error Modeling Improves Robustness of Noisy Neural Sequence Labeling**](https://aclanthology.org/2021.findings-acl.27/) that was accepted to appear in [Findings of the Association for Computational Linguistics: ACL-IJCNLP 2021](https://2021.aclweb.org/).
 This work extends the Noise-Aware Training ([NAT](https://github.com/mnamysl/nat-acl2020)) framework.

-The pre-print version of our paper is available [**here**](https://arxiv.org/abs/2105.11872).

 ## Background